iheartmyhusband/venus/README.md

-# sie or saps any names or nickname are fine for me
+# shu or saps any names or nickname are fine for me

 my pronouns are anything by i go by he/him